Create a no-view command

 }

-asynchronous API calls.
+Make sure to properly await asynchronous API calls.
 Otherwise, the command might be unloaded before the promises resolve.

 Any attempt to use navigation features from no-view commands will be met with an error.
 You can, however, use other Vicinae APIs all the same.